alexw914/SASVC/README.md

 # SASVC
 Spoofing-Aware Speaker Verification

 This project provide three ways to realize Sooofing-aware Speaker Verification system.
-Score Fusion, embedding fusion and muti-task learning
+Score Fusion, embedding fusion and muti-task learning.

 ## Score Fusion
 It takes PLDA backend as classifier, in this way.
 Unsupervised domain adaptation and supervised domain adaptation were applied in score fusion method to improve the speaker verification performance.
 It needs kaldi and asv-subtools.